 As a bonafide online marketing whizz, Elvira always felt like she was destined for something more.
-She enrolled in our UX Design Course and graduated in June 2019.
+She enrolled in our UX Design Program and graduated in June 2019.

 “As a marketer between the product and the users, I learned how important user experience is.
 I was interested in investigating why people would lose interest in the product, which led me to realize the importance of product improvement and reflecting on possible solutions.
 This is what I want to do: create meaningful products and help companies to get there”.

 Featured below is her project that was created as part of the UX Program: “Vela.”

 VELA is a product that came to life during my UX Design Course at CareerFoundry.
 The objective of this project is a beautifully designed app which provides easy-to-understand wind, wave, and weather forecasts for surfers at all levels.
 The app intends to help surfers to have fun and stay safe.

 Existing ocean forecast apps do not meet the goal of displaying complex weather data in an accessible, straightforward way to people who regularly engage in watersports.
 Also, these forecasts are usually meant for a wider group of ocean goers and are displaying data for different types of watersport activities, overwhelming surfers with unnecessary information.
 Without much experience, it is even more challenging to read these reports, although they are meant to help surfers to better prepare for a safe and enjoyable day outside in the water.

 For this project, my role was to explore ways to take a weather report app to the next level through research, analysis, and best practices in UX design.
 I wanted to figure out ways to encourage users to get in the habit of checking the app before heading out to the water.
 Furthermore, I wanted to make the interface attractive for the users.